CSRG-Group/dcs-notes.github.io/modules/CS262/Crib_Sheets/index.md

 #### Natural deduction

-A system of ____, with sub-ordinate proofs (lemmas), enclosed within boxes, which can then be used later in the proof.
+A system of assumptions, with sub-ordinate proofs (lemmas), enclosed within boxes, which can then be used later in the proof.
 The first formula in a box is an assumption, which is taken as axiomatic, only within the scope of that.

 The following rules can be applied: